 5. Beware the ocean

-I didn’t even see an ocean until I was 13, and didn’t swim in one until many years after that.
+I didn’t even see an ocean until I was 13 and didn’t swim in one until many years after that.
 The ocean is dangerous.
 It is not like a lake.
 There are jellyfish to sting you, sea urchins to step on, tides to strand you or wash away you stuff, and rip currents to suck you out to sea.
-I’m not even going to mention the sharks, because that’s the least you have to worry about in the ocean.
+I’m not even going to mention the sharks, because that’s the least you need to worry about in the ocean.
 I swim in the ocean everywhere we go, so you don’t have to be scared, but just know what to expect and use your head.
 Don’t swim alone.
 If you get caught in a rip current and start getting dragged out to see, swim parallel to the shore until it lets up.
 Check the shoreline for washed up jellyfish.
 Watch where you step.
 And never, ever swim alone at night - that is just asking for trouble, because if you are swimming at night you are probably wasted.

 Well now that I got that out of my system, let me talk about today.

-Ana’s 15 year old niece Bella was off school this week and decided to spend the day with us.
+Ana’s 15-year-old niece Bella was off school this week and decided to spend the day with us.
 We didn’t have any big plans, and the weather was cool and windy so we decided to find some indoor activities to do.

 We first visited a nearby ceramics factory, which was cool in a “hanging out with grandma” kind of way, and we then went downtown to the natural history museum and ran into Tiago, who works there and is the boyfriend of Bella’s sister Sofia.
 He showed us around the museum, which was full of specimens of local fish, game and plants, and many international ones too, such as a Great White Shark and a Two Headed Sheep.
-He also had a small bird that had hair just like Donald Trump so it was currently the hottest exhibit in the gallery…or at least was getting the most laughs.
+He also had a small bird that had hair just like Donald Trump, which was currently the hottest exhibit in the gallery…or at least was getting the most laughs.